-Individual music lessons are hugely beneficial, giving you the chance to improve at a more rapid pace.
+Individual music lessons are hugely beneficial, giving you the chance to improve at a faster pace.

 But group lessons give you the opportunity to share the musical experience.
 Human beings thrive in social situations and we love to build friendships over common interests.
 This is most especially true after these months of lockdown, isolation and social distancing.